 *Never mix bleach or any bleach-containing product with any cleaner containing ammonia.
 The gases created from this combination can lead to chronic breathing problems and even death.

 How can you prevent harm from cleaning and household products?

 Read all labels on cleaning supplies and household products before you buy them.
 Choose products that do not contain or have reduced amounts of VOCs, fragrances, irritants and flammable ingredients.
 Avoid using air fresheners altogether.

-Manufacturers are not obligated by U.S. law to list all ingredients in consumer products.4 Products that are labeled "green" do not necessarily mean they are safer.
+Manufacturers are not obligated by U.S. law to list all ingredients in consumer products.
+Products that are labeled "green" do not necessarily mean they are safer.
 Do a little research on the product from a reliable source.
 For example, the U.S. Environmental Protection Agency has a list of products that meet its Safer Choice requirements for cleaning and other needs.
-They include cleaning products for home and vehicles.
+The list includes cleaning products for home and vehicles.